-This is where Tchaikovsky, Vrubel, Pushkin and Dostoyevsky all lived.
+This is where Tchaikovsky, Vrubel, Pushkin, and Dostoyevsky all lived.
 All in all, the elegance of its architecture and the weight of its history are almost overwhelming.

 Once here, stuff yourself with blinis and caviar at the city’s high-end restaurants or pop into hole-in-the-wall bakeries for warm pies and tea.
-Don’t miss the State Hermitage, which has more than three million artefacts in its collection.
+Don’t miss the State Hermitage, which has more than three million artifacts in its collection.

 And make sure that the Peter & Paul Fortress is on your list, for a glimpse into Russian history.
 If you have time for a day trip, visit suburbs such as Pushkin (Tsarskoye Selo) or Peterhof, both recognized as Unesco World Heritage Sites, to explore stunning royal palaces, fountains, and gardens.